ropensci-review-tools/srr/README.md

-To help developers understand how to use these roclets, this package includes a function, [`rssr_pkg_skeleton()`](https://ropenscilabs.github.io/rrr/reference/rssr_pkg_skeleton.html), which can be used to generate a skeleton of a package with several [`roxygen2`](https://roxygen2.r-lib.org) tags inserted throughout the code.
+To help developers understand how to use these roclets, this package includes a function, [`rssr_pkg_skeleton()`](https://ropenscilabs.github.io/rrr/reference/rssr_pkg_skeleton.html), which will generate a skeleton of a package with several [`roxygen2`](https://roxygen2.r-lib.org) tags inserted throughout the code.
 This function returns the directory where the skeleton package has been created, so running the following two lines will illustrate the